Latest listings on Jobs Central

 Click here to access these and other exciting meat and livestock supply chain jobs currently listed on Jobs Central.

-AROUND 41 percent of Australian employees have experienced a performance review, according to employment website Seek’s recent Insights Report.
+AROUND 41 percent of Australian employees have experienced a performance review, according to employment website Seek’s Insights Report.
 Of those, only a little over half said they felt confident going into their review.

 Performance reviews can conjure up all kinds of feelings for employees and managers, but a well-considered appraisal offers a chance to recognise employees’ contributions, emphasise their role in the organisation’s success and demonstrate the manager’s interest in their growth and development.